 To make an appointment:

 How to make a vaccine appointment in Maine

-All Maine residents age 16 and over are now eligible for vaccination.
+Anyone age 16 and over is eligible for vaccination in Maine.
 Find a site to schedule your appointment.

 Community Vaccination Line

 Monday-Friday, 7 a.m. to 7 p.m., or Saturday-Sunday: 8 a.m.- 2 p.m.

 The Community Vaccination Line helps Maine people schedule appointments at vaccine clinics.